 The City College and The City University of New York are committed to addressing discrimination complaints promptly, consistently and fairly.
-Any City College employee, student, applicant for admission or employment or other participant in the College's programs or activities who believes they have been unlawfully discriminated against on the basis of age, color, disability, national or ethnic origin, race, religion, sex, sexual orientation, or veteran status may file a complaint in writing with the Office of Diversity and Compliance using the Discrimination Complaint Form by e-mail to the Interim Chief Diversity Officer/Title IX Coordinator, Ms. Diana Cuozzo, at dcuozzo@ccny.cuny.edu or by stopping in the Diversity and Compliance Office in Shepard Hall, Room 109 A-D.
+Any City College employee, student, applicant for admission or employment or other participant in the College's programs or activities who believes he or she has been unlawfully discriminated against on the basis of age, color, disability, national or ethnic origin, race, religion, sex, sexual orientation, or veteran status may file a complaint in writing with the Office of Diversity and Compliance using the Discrimination Complaint Form by e-mail to the Dean of Diversity, Michele A. Baptiste mbaptiste@ccny.cuny.edu, or by stopping in the EEO Compliance office in Shepard Hall, Room 109 A-D.